sunnat111/internet-magazinn/README.md

 Hello!!
 Everyone

-This is the website of weather which was created by using React
+This is a INERNET-MAGAZINE website created using React.

 Link to my  <a href="https://sunnat111.github.io/internet-magazinn/">project</a>